How to Handle a Male Chauvinist Husband : 25 Ways

 Behaviors that are okay for the husband are not so for their significant other.
 For instance, if he chooses to flirt at a party, that should be tolerated without jealousy, but the same is not true for his spouse.

 Some husbands carry stereotypical chauvinistic mindsets based on how they were raised and cultural influence.
-There is always a need to hold the superior position with a fight to take the upper hand with all that he does.
+For them, there is always a need to hold the superior position with a fight to take the upper hand with all that he does.

-How do you know if a man is a chauvinist
+How do you know if a man is a chauvinist: 7 glaring signs

-Most men present their best selves when in the beginning stages of dating with little likelihood of showing characteristics of a male chauvinist.
-Instead, they do so in subtle ways that are easy for mates to miss at first when caught up in the romance and excitement.
+Certain men present their best selves when in the beginning stages of dating with little likelihood of showing characteristics of male chauvinistic behavior.
+Instead, they do so in subtle ways that are easy for partners to miss at first when caught up in the romance and excitement.

 - He orders for you without checking what you’d like

-- He wants to know about your parenting aspirations but not career goals.
+- He wants to know about your parenting aspirations but not your career goals.

 - The first date is full of pet names like babe, honey, sweetie.